azliuu/CSE13s/hw5/DESIGN.md

 ```
 char **load_vocabulary(char *filename, size_t *num_words) {
             char **out = NULL;
+            create a buffer of size 7 to store the line of the file
             set the number of words read to be zero.
+            set a variable representing number of memory reallocations
+            open the file with read permissions given the filename
-            dynamically allocate an array
+            dynamically allocate out as an array of words
-            use realloc to increase the size ofthe array over time.
-            open the input file
-            strdup the line/word from the file into out
-            increment the num_words read
-            realloc array
+            while there are still lines to be read
+                    set out at words_read equal to the first 5 characters of buffer
+                    increment words_read variable
+            if words_read is a multiple of 10 and not equal to zero
+                    increment number of times allocated by 10
+                    reallocate memory by creating a newOut variable of the same type and pass it out with the number of times reallocated + 10
+                    if reallocation did not fail
+                            set out equal to newout
+            set num_words equal to words_read
-            fclose the file after all the lines have been read
+            close the file
+            return out
 ```
-`char **out` represents the dynamically allocated array of `char *` pointers containing each word read from the infile.
-In order to handle case issues `tolower() in ctypes.h` can be used to guarantee the words are all lower-case letters ignoring the case of user's input.
-Lower case also matches the entries in the vocabulary.txt file.
-As the array stores a word from each line of the infile, the array must be reallocated using `realloc` in order to fit the new word in the array.
+`char **out` represents the dynamically allocated array of `char *` pointers containing words.
+A buffer is needed in order to store the line read from each file.
+The buffer is of length 7 because each line in the file contains a hidden `\0 and newline` character on top of being a 5 letter word.
+In order to properly reallocate memory, a variable must be used to track how much memory has been used.
+Once the number of words read is divisable by 10 (each block of memory), then more memory must be allocated.
+First a variable that tracks the number of times allocated is incremented by 10.
+Then realloc is used with the number of times allocated + 10 in order to add additional memory.
+If memory reallocation did not fail, we can set out to the newOut variable.
+Lastly we set `num_words` equal to the number of words read, close the file, and return out.

 ```
 void free_vocabulary(char **vocabulary, size_t num_words) {